tkambler/sftp-server/README.md

 A Node.js-based SFTP server with an integrated REST API for querying users / files.
 Provides a customizable authentication strategy.
 Emits various events as file changes occur, allowing you to notify third-party services.

+Useful when you need to provide clients with a standardized interface for submitting files, data feeds, etc... to you.

 *This is a work in progress.*